grantsingleton/Network-Channel/index.md

 ```java
 int pthread_create(pthread_t *thread, const pthread_attr_t *attr, void *(*start_routine) (void *), void *arg);
 ```
-This function creates a new thread and called the *start_routine* function.
+This function creates a new thread and calls the *start_routine* function.
 This is the function that the thread runs.
 Each thread runs independant of the program which called it, but it has all the information that the calling program had before the thread was called.

 ### Join Thread
 It is imperitave that the threads join back to the main program once they are done working.
 Threads operate independantly of the program that called them, so this function is how we know that they are done with the task appointed to them.